-The Definitive Guide to Optimize Your Product Listing Pages
+The Definitive Guide to Product Listing Pages

 The best product listing pages feel like a warm welcome at a friend’s house.
 They’re inviting, they’re put together, and they’re pleasant, just like this product listing page below from ASOS.